Cybersecurity tips for Tax Consultants - Protect Your Taxation business

 Common Tax Season Threats You Need To Watch Out For

-● Phishing E-mails: Fraudulent messages claiming to be from the IRS, your bookkeeper or a tax service, asking for sensitive information or directing you to malicious links.
+● Phishing E-mails: Fraudulent messages claiming to be from the IRS, your bookkeeper, or a tax service, asking for sensitive information or directing you to malicious links.

-● Fake Invoices Or Payment Requests: Scammers send fake invoices or payment demands to trick businesses into wiring money.
+● Fake Invoices or Payment Requests: Scammers send fake invoices or payment demands to trick businesses into wiring money.

 ● Ransomware Attacks: Hackers may encrypt critical financial data and demand payment to release it.

-● Social Engineering: Phone calls or e-mails impersonating accountants, payroll providers or other trusted contacts to extract information.
+● Social Engineering: Phone calls or e-mails impersonating accountants, payroll providers, or other trusted contacts to extract information.

 How To Protect Your Business This Tax Season